ibm-cloud-docs/hardware-security-modules/hsmroles.md

 ---

-{:shortdesc: .shortdesc}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

-# IBM Cloud HSM Roles
+# IBM Cloud Hardware Security Module Roles
 {: #ibm-cloud-hsm-roles}

-The following sections outline the roles that access the {{site.data.keyword.cloud}} HSM and the cryptographic engine within or connected to the host.
+The following sections outline the roles that access the {{site.data.keyword.cloud}} Hardware Security Module (HSM) and the cryptographic engine within or connected to the host.
-{:shortdesc}
+{: shortdesc}

 ## Mandatory roles
 {: #mandatory-roles}

 The following roles are mandatory if you want to access the {{site.data.keyword.cloud}} HSM.

-* **HSM Security Officer (SO)** is responsible for initialization of the HSM, setting and changing of HSM policies and creating and deleting application partitions
+* **HSM Security Officer (SO)** is responsible for initialization of the HSM, setting and changing of HSM policies, and creating or deleting application partitions.
-* **Partition Security Officer (PO)** is responsible for initializing the Crypto Officer role on the partition, resetting passwords, setting and changing partition-level policies
+* **Partition Security Officer (PO)** is responsible for initializing the Crypto Officer role on the partition, resetting passwords, and setting and changing partition-level policies,
-* **Crypto Officer (CO)** is responsible for initializing the Crypto User role, and for creating and modifying cryptographic objects in the HSM partition
+* **Crypto Officer (CO)** is responsible for initializing the Crypto User role and for creating and modifying cryptographic objects in the HSM partition.

 ## Optional Roles
 {: #optional-roles}